Magnum Mania!

 4 This is the last of three episodes where T.C. does not make an appearance, the others being "Dead Man's Channel" (2.2) and "Going Home" (6.7).

-6 This is the only episode of the series to show the "real" inside of the guesthouse (all indoor scenes of the guesthouse are filmed on a soundstage).
-Towards the end of the episode, Thomas finds Higgins bound and gagged inside a storage area of some sort on the other side of the estate [pic].
-That's the real interior of the Anderson Estate boathouse which is used for outdoor shots of the guesthouse in the show!
+7 Towards the end of the episode Thomas finds Higgins bound and gagged inside a storage area of some sort on the other side of the estate.
+It was initially thought that this scene was filmed in the interior of the Anderson Estate boathouse (which is used for outdoor shots of the guesthouse in the show), but it was confirmed by Magnum P.I. set decorator Rick Romer to actually be a soundstage set.

-8 Magnum and Rick are apparently fans of legendary jazz pianist/composer Dave Brubeck.
+8 List of notable filming locations: 9 Magnum and Rick are apparently fans of legendary jazz pianist/composer Dave Brubeck.
 They desperately want to go to one of his upcoming shows in Honolulu.

 10 The closing credits are longer than usual, clocking in at 1:40.
 Likewise, a longer version of the closing credits theme song can be heard.